Curio ficoides

 Curio ficoides, syn.
-Senecio ficoides, also known as skyscraper Senecio and Mount Everest Senecio, is a species of succulent plant, in the genus Curio (Asteraceae), indigenous to South Africa.
+Senecio ficoides, also known as skyscraper senecio, Mount Everest senecio or flat-leaved senecio, is a species of succulent plant, in the genus Curio (Asteraceae), indigenous to South Africa.

 Description

 A succulent, spreading shrub, it reaches over 1 meter in height.
 The brittle, succulent branches lose their leaves lower down.

 The leaves are blue-green to blue grey, pruinose, succulent, erect, tapering and flattened laterally, with translucent lines down both sides.

 The flower capitula have no ray florets, and appear on a terminal, branching inflorescence.

 Relatives

 This is a polyploid species (2n=100).
 However, its closest relatives are Curio repens, Curio radicans, Curio herreanus, and Curio hallianus, which have a variable number of chromosomes.

 It is easily confused with Curio talinoides, which has a similar growth habit.
-However, the leaves of C.talinoides are rounded-cylindrical in cross section.
+However, the leaves of C. talinoides are rounded-cylindrical in cross section.
 In contrast, the leaves of C. ficoides are usually somewhat knife-like, flattened laterally.